Federico A. Moreno

-Federico A. Moreno (born April 10, 1952) is a Senior United States district judge of the United States District Court for the Southern District of Florida.
+Federico A. Moreno (born April 10, 1952) is a senior United States district judge of the United States District Court for the Southern District of Florida.

 Early life and education

 Moreno was born in Caracas, Venezuela, the son of Francisco and Réjane Moreno.
 He graduated from the University of Notre Dame with a Bachelor of Arts degree in 1974 and from the University of Miami School of Law with a Juris Doctor in 1978.
 He served as the inspiration for the character D-Bob in the film Rudy, where he was portrayed by actor Jon Favreau.
 Moreno and the real Rudy lived in adjacent dorm rooms in 1973.

-At the University of Miami Law School he met his wife of forty years, Maria Cristina Morales.
-On March 11, 2014, Moreno observed in remarks delivered to the Spellman-Hoeveler American Inn of Court (a private lawyers association) that Morales graduated first in their class at the University of Miami Law School.
-Morales is a prominent transactional attorney in Miami.
-They have three children: Cristina (34), an assistant United States Attorney in Miami; Rick (32), a private investment professional in Miami; and Vicky-Lou (26), a television news producer who is affectionately known by her friends and family as "baguette."